-The COVID-19 pandemic could have a material adverse effect on our business, financial condition, liquidity or results of operations.
+The COVID-19 pandemic could have an adverse effect on our business, financial condition, liquidity or results of operations.

-We are closely monitoring the evolving impact of the COVID-19 pandemic on our industry and business in the United States and worldwide, including its effect on our customers, employees, vendors and other stakeholders.
+We are continuing to closely monitor the evolving impact of the COVID-19 pandemic on our industry and business in the United States and worldwide, including its effect on our customers, employees, vendors and other stakeholders.
 The COVID-19 pandemic has created significant volatility, uncertainty and economic disruption, which may adversely affect our business, financial condition, liquidity or results of operations.

-While results in our Market Services business were strong in the first quarter reflecting unusually high trading volumes amidst the COVID-19 pandemic, there is no assurance that such trading levels will continue.
-In our Corporate Services segment, we are experiencing reduced demand, as many companies are delaying initial public offerings and some customers are delaying or reducing discretionary spending for our Corporate Services offerings.
-Some Market Technology customers are delaying purchasing decisions or extending implementation schedules.
-In our Information Services segment, some customers are seeking new products to help analyze the potential impact of COVID-19, while others are scrutinizing their discretionary spending.
-As the COVID-19 pandemic and its resultant economic effects continue, other existing customers in our each of our segments may reduce or cancel spending for our products and services.
-Additionally, our sales pipeline with new client prospects may be further affected as new clients may delay or cancel purchase decisions while they evaluate the impact of COVID-19.
-Finally, there is downward pressure on AUMs in our Index business due to the overall decline in market values of the underlying assets; further declines could have an adverse impact on that business.
+While results in our Market Services business were strong in the third quarter reflecting elevated trading volumes amidst the COVID-19 pandemic, there is no assurance that such trading levels will continue.
+In our Corporate Services segment, while we have experienced strong demand for IPOs in the third quarter, we cannot predict whether investor demand for IPOs and new listings will continue for the remainder of the year.
+We continue to observe that certain Market Technology customers are delaying purchasing decisions or extending implementation schedules.
+In our Information Services segment, some customers are scrutinizing their discretionary spending, and consequently extending our sales cycle.
+While our licensed ETPs, and in particular our Nasdaq-100 index, have grown due to the increases in the market and net inflows, there is no assurance that such growth or volume trends will continue for the remainder of year.

+As the COVID-19 pandemic and its resultant economic effects continue, existing customers in our each of our segments may reduce or cancel spending for our products and services.
+Additionally, our sales pipeline with new client prospects may be further affected as new clients may delay or cancel purchase decisions while they evaluate the continuing impact of COVID-19.

-In response to COVID-19, we have shifted to having a majority of our staff work from home, which may cause heightened cybersecurity, information security and operational risks.
-We also could face disruption to our business or operations if a significant number of our employees or any of our key employees becomes ill due to the virus.
+In response to COVID-19, we have shifted to having a majority of our staff work from home and have added additional network capacity and monitoring.
+However, such remote work may cause heightened cybersecurity and operational risks.
+Certain of our global offices have reopened on a limited basis, or expect to re-open subject to limitations during the fourth quarter.
+We could face disruption to our business or operations if a significant number of our employees or any of our key employees becomes ill due to the virus.
 Any disruption to our ability to deliver services to our clients could result in liability to our customers, regulatory fines, penalties or other sanctions, increased operational costs or harm to our reputation and brand.
-This, in turn, may have a material adverse effect on our business, financial condition, liquidity or results of operations.
+This, in turn, may have an adverse effect on our business, financial condition, liquidity or results of operations.

-Due to the pandemic, we may be exposed to increased credit risk from third parties, including our customers, who may be unable to pay our bills when they become due.
+Due to the pandemic, we may be exposed to increased credit risk from third parties, including our customers, who may be unable to pay our invoices when they become due.
 We also may be exposed to increased counterparty default risk, including at Nasdaq Clearing and in our FICC business, which could pose a risk to our liquidity.
 In addition, we may be exposed to liquidity and credit risk with respect to our investments; if the value of those investments becomes impaired, we may be required to incur charges relating to such impairments.
 If any of these risks materialize, we may experience adverse consequences to our operating results or ability to conduct our business.